 During FY 2018, DOJ secured convictions against 526 traffickers, an increase from 499 convictions in FY 2017.
 Of these, 501 involved predominantly sex trafficking and 25 involved predominantly labor trafficking, compared to 471 and 28 in FY 2017, respectively.

 That’s a total of 1,656 federal investigations, 386 defendants charged and 499 convictions for the 2018 fiscal year.
-The report also notes that FBI crime statistics from 39 states (the number participating in the feds’ statistics-reporting program) show “545 human trafficking offenses resulting in arrest or solved for crime reporting purposes.”
-Which is a decrease from 654 reported in FY 2016.
+The report also notes that in 2017, FBI crime statistics from 39 states (the number participating in the feds’ statistics-reporting program) show “545 human trafficking offenses resulting in arrest or solved for crime reporting purposes,” a decrease from 654 reported in FY 2016.

 Thankfully, human trafficking lags far behind more quotidian crimes.
 Per the FBI’s 2017 stats for the states, there were 17,284 homicides nationwide, 135,755 rapes, and 810,825 aggravated assaults.

 Both aggravated assault and rape are up over the previous year, 1 percent and 2.5 percent, respectively.
 And yet, there is no army of politicians, advocates and law enforcement personnel dedicated to pushing the idea that the U.S. is currently undergoing an epidemic of rape.

 From new State Department Trafficking in Persons report:

 The US "opened, charged, & prosecuted fewer [human trafficking] cases, issued fewer victims trafficking-specific immigration options, & granted fewer foreign national victims of trafficking eligibility to benefits" in 2018